Popliteus Tendinitis / Popliteus Tendonitis / Popliteus Strain

 How is Popliteal Tendinitis Diagnosed?

 On examination, your physiotherapist or sports doctor will look for signs of popliteal tendinitis.
-An MRI or ultrasound may also be used to confirm the diagnosis.
+An MRI or ultrasound may confirm the diagnosis.

 Many patients with popliteal tendinitis start to feel better within a couple of weeks of treatment.
 The time frame of your recovery will depend on a variety of factors such as age, previous activity level, treatment compliance and the degree/length of your injury.